-- An timely and informal discussion should follow between the prevocational doctor, term supervisor and registrar, with support from the Director of Clinical Training (or equivalent) as required. - Recommended written summary of outcomes, recommendations and actions. - Might include an action plan.
+- An timely and informal discussion should follow between the prevocational doctor, term supervisor and registrar, with support from the Director of Clinical Training (or equivalent) as required. - Focus of Phase 1 is providing clarity around concerns and giving options or suggestions for improvement. - May include a written summary of outcomes, recommendations and actions.
+Might include an action plan. - Phase 1 may include a timeframe for review.